Photo: R Motti

-Could the moon ever cause you to tan?
-After all, moonlight is reflected sunlight.
-If direct sunlight can cause you to tan and even burn, then why not reflected sunlight?
+Could the moon ever cause a person to tan?
+It's not that strange of a question: after all, moonlight is reflected sunlight.
+And following that logic-train, if direct sunlight can cause people to tan--and even burn--then why not reflected sunlight?

 Good News

 Ultraviolet rays are harmful; they can cause skin damage and even cancer.
-Our skin produces melanin as a defense against ultraviolet rays.
-Melanin absorbs ultraviolet radiation, thereby protecting the skin’s cells.
-So the more ultraviolet light, the more melanin our skin will produce.
+Skin produces melanin as a defense against ultraviolet rays.
+Melanin absorbs ultraviolet radiation, thereby protecting the skin's cells.
+So the more ultraviolet light, the more at risk skin is.

 Ultraviolet Light

-The catch is that it takes a certain amount of ultraviolet sunlight to make the skin produce melanin.
-Sunlight reaching us via the moon just doesn’t have enough ultraviolet oomph to trigger the skin’s defensive shield.
+Why the moonlight doesn't make people tan is because sunlight reaching Earth via the moon just doesn't have enough ultraviolet oomph to trigger the skin's defensive shield.

-A full moon may look really bright, but the surface of the moon is actually pretty dark.
+Even though a full moon may look really bright, the surface of the moon is actually pretty dark.
 The moon absorbs most of the sunlight that hits it.

 Three-Hundred Year Moon Tan